stephenotalora/node-utils/README.md

 ### loadConfig
 - sync - loads a config file from your application directory.

-...load a config file from a config directory
+   load a config file from a config directory

 ```javascript
 loadConfig();
 ```
-...defaults to:
+   defaults to:

 ```
 Project